duke-alibubu/OpenGL_Learning/README.md

  - **REMINDER:** We would need to call ```stbi_set_flip_vertically_on_load``` to flip upside - down before actually drawing because OpenGL actually expects our texture to start from the BOTTOM LEFT - not the TOP LEFT (So, the bottom left in OpenGL is actually (0,0)). - Using ```glTexParameteri```: Need to specify ```GL_TEXTURE_MIN_FILTER```, ```GL_TEXTURE_MAG_FILTER```, ```GL_TEXTURE_WRAP_S```, ```GL_TEXTURE_WRAP_T```(Details in Texture.cpp, commit "Texture".
  - We also need to tell the shader which texture slot to sample from & the way we do that is via a uniform.
 To be more precise: Send an integer uniform to our shader & that integer is the slot that we've bound a texture to - that we want to sample from.

+### Blending
+ - Blending determines how we combine our OUTPUT COLOR with what is already in our TARGET BUFFER.
+  + Output: The color we output from fragment shader (known as *source*).
+  + Target buffer: The buffer our fragment shader is drawing to (known as *destination*).
+ - How do we control blending:
+  + glEnable(GL_BLEND) - glDisable(Gl_BLEND)
+  + glBlendFunc(src, dest):
+     src = how the src RGBA factor is computed (default is GL_ONE)  dest = how the dest RGBA factor is computed (default is GL_ZERO)
+  + glBlendEquation(mode):
+     mode: how we combine the src & dest colors.
+Default value is GL_FUNC_AND.

+  (So this mean, by default is src x 1 + des x 0 = src)
+ - What we do when we perform our blending equation is we take each color channel of the source RGBA and the dest RGBA.
+Every color channel we take that actual value and we multiply it with the RGBA factor.
 ### Abstracting into classes
 - Assumptions (in this repo ONLY) : size refers to byte, count means element count.
 - What's required for a shader class: